scripterkaran/image-saver/README.md

-## **repo is under development right now, and will be back soon. **
+## Saving Images to local file system = saving Data usage, Ionic-Way!

 ##  image-saver
 Ionic directive for saving remote images to local file system in HTML mobile Apps.
-Ionic Offline Image.

 If you have _remote images_ served from a external server and you need to save them to your device to
 - avoid downloading them again and again, consuming more data
-- make your images show up when there is no internet connection

 This module is created for the very same reason
 All image files are stored in a Folder (cache folder) and **NOT** in the localStorage.